 In my spare time (what little there is), I am probably relaxing at home or camping with my lovely wife Kim and our pets.

 Medical School: University of Texas Southwestern Medical Center at Dallas, 1994-1998

 Residency: Wright State University School of Medicine, 1998-2001

 Fellowship: Sports Medicine, Wright State University/Kettering Medical Center, 2001-2002

-Cervical spine injury in athletes, sudden exertional death in athletes, athletic injuries in tactical law enforcement operations, health maintenance for EMS and law enforcement, sports medicine education for residents and emergency physicians, tactical emergency medicine education for residents, self-defense skills for residents.
+My interests include athletic injuries in tactical operations, health maintenance for EMS and peace officers, sports medicine education for residents and emergency physicians, tactical emergency medicine education for residents, self-defense skills for residents.

 USMC Reserve, 1988-1994

 Deployment, Southwest Asia 1990-1991, 7th Engineers, 1st Marine Division

 Director, Division of Tactical Emergency Medicine, WSU Department of Emergency Medicine